 Before the competition, teams should receive registration confirmation from NET about the final division they have been assigned to for the Power Round (Introductory or Advanced).
-They should confirm that contact information forms, media release forms, and any other information requested has been filled out and submitted to NET.
+They should confirm that contact information forms, waivers, and any other information requested has been filled out and submitted to NET.

 Each team (virtual and in-person) can expect two different competitive events: a written Power Round exam and the Econ Bowl.
-The asynchronous Power Round exam should be finished by the team with no outside help and submitted by the deadline set by NET, who will take time zone accommodations into account.
-The Econ Bowl will occur in person for those on Northwestern's campus, and virtually for students registered for our virtual event.
+The asynchronous Power Round exam should be finished by the team with no outside help and submitted by their appropriate deadline.
+The Econ Bowl will occur in person for those on Northwestern's campus on April 6th, and virtually on April 7th for students registered for our virtual event.
 All rules relating to the tournament structure, Power Round, Econ Bowl Round, curriculum breakdown, scoring, tiebreakers, and challenges are posted below.
 Rules may have changed slightly from previous years so please review them in detail even if you are a returning school.

-In the weeks leading up to the tournament, teams can prepare by checking out sample Power Round exams and Econ Bowl questions on our website.
+Leading up to the tournament, teams should prepare by checking out sample Power Round exams and Econ Bowl questions on our website.
 Solutions for the corresponding practice exams are also provided on the website.
 This should give teams a good idea of the level of difficulty and prior knowledge expected.
 Those assigned to the Introductory Division for the Power Round are not expected to have taken economics and calculus classes and exam questions will reflect a lighter difficulty level.
-Those assigned to the Advanced Division can expect to see concepts learned from their school curriculums relating to a full range of microeconomic, macroeconomic, and calculus principles.
-Teams in both divisions will receive the same Econ Bowl questions.
+Those assigned to the Advanced Division can expect to see advanced concepts relating to a full range of microeconomic, macroeconomic, and calculus principles.
+Teams in both divisions will receive the same Econ Bowl questions, which focuses more on general economics knowledge and less on advanced economic reasoning.